nadavk2002/a1-ghd3/README.md

     - A working link to the hosted files (usually the gh-pages 'live' url)
     - Section for Technical and Design Achievements

-Technical Achievement Desription -- 12
+Technical Achievement Description -- 12
 Design Achievement Description -- 12

 Remember, it is up to *you* to define what constitutes a technical and design achievements.